Estate and Gift Taxes

 For example, while the New York laws and Federal laws are similar there are a number of important differences between the two.
 In New York, the gift tax was eliminated in or about the year 2000.
 On the Federal level, the gift tax still applies although there are certain annual exclusions and life-time exemptions.
 Beginning in April 2014, New York changed its estate tax exemptions so that the total exempt value of an estate would be $2,062,500 beginning on April 1, 2014 which would steadily increase to approximately $6,000,000 in 2019.

-Due to the variations between the New York and Federal tax laws, a Manhattan Estate Planning attorney, as well as estate planning attorneys throughout the State, are routinely consulted by their clients as to the impact of the new laws may have on their estate plans.
+Due to the variations between the New York and Federal tax laws, a gift tax attorney in New York City will be routinely consulted by their clients as to the impact of the new laws may have on their estate plans.
 It was only in 2011 that the Federal estate tax laws received dramatic changes that increased the exemptions to levels that are increasingly more than $5,000,000.

 It is probably a sure bet that in the coming years both the Federal and New York estate tax laws will again be revised in some manner.
 While many estates seem not be subject to the estate and gift tax laws because their value appears to be below the exemption amounts, it is a good idea to review assets and value just to be certain.
 An estate is valued by the date of death value of all assets owned by a decedent.
 These current values can be much larger than expected.
 While stocks and bonds may have large increases and declines, the overall value of a securities portfolio may increase over time.
 Also, individual assets such as real estate and business interests may have dramatic increases due to current market conditions.
 Thus, when a person adds up all assets including stocks, real estate, retirement funds, life insurance and business holdings, the estate tax exemption amount may be exceeded.